• Skip to primary navigation

 • In a pot on the stove, combine the vinegar, sugar, salt, mustard seeds, and coriander seeds with the hot water and bring to a boil.
 Stir until the sugar and salt are dissolved then remove from heat.

-1 ½ cups distilled white vinegar, ¼ cup sugar, 4 teaspoons kosher salt, 1 teaspoon mustard seeds, 1 teaspoon coriander seeds, 2 cups water
+1 ½ cups distilled white vinegar, ¼ cup granulated sugar, 4 teaspoons kosher salt, 1 teaspoon mustard seeds, 1 teaspoon coriander seeds, 2 cups water

 • In a large heatproof container, toss the cucumbers with the dill, sliced onions, and garlic.